 The lead up to Christmas is one of the most beautiful times of the year to visit London, with the city bursting with festive spirit.
 As we get ready to celebrate yet another magical season, I’ve written this London Christmas Guide to help with your upcoming visit.

-Between Christmas decorations, Christmas markets, festive events, and themed tours and activities, there’s certainly no shortage of things to do and see!
+Between Christmas decorations and markets, festive events, and themed tours and activities, there’s certainly no shortage of things to do and see!

 Is Christmas the best time to visit London?